Near-Linear Time Constant-Factor Approximation Algorithm for Branch-Decomposition of Planar Graphs

-A plane graph $G$ is {\em biconnected} if for any distinct vertices $u,v,w\in V(G)$, there is a path of $G$ between $u$ and $v$ that does not contain $w$.
+A graph $G$ of at least three vertices is {\em biconnected} if for any pairwise distinct vertices $u,v,w\in V(G)$, there is a path of $G$ between $u$ and $v$ that does not contain $w$.
+Graph $G$ of a single vertex or a single edge is (degenerated) biconnected.
+A {\em biconnected component} of $G$ is a maximum biconnected subgraph of $G$.
 It suffices to prove Theorems~\ref{theo-2} and \ref{theo-3} for a biconnected $G$ because if $G$ is not biconnected, the problems of finding branch-decompositions and cylinder minors of $G$ can be solved individually for each biconnected component.

 For a plane graph $G$, a curve $\mu$ on $\Sigma$ is {\em normal} if $\mu$ does not intersect any edge of $G$.
 The length of a normal curve $\mu$ is the number of connected components of $\mu \setminus \bigcup_{v \in V(G)} \{\rho(v)\}$.
 For vertices $u,v \in V(G)$, the {\em normal distance} $\nd_G(u,v)$ is defined as the shortest length of a normal curve between $\rho(u)$ and $\rho(v)$.
 The {\em normal distance} between two vertex-subsets $U,W \subseteq V(G)$ is defined as $\nd_G(U,W) = \min_{u\in U, v\in W} \nd_G(u,v)$.
 We also use $\nd_G(U,v)$ for $\nd_G(U,\{v\})$ and $\nd_G(u,W)$ for $\nd_G(\{u\},W)$.